Coach’s Corner

 Looking back as being the first to bring Mixed Martial Arts and Reality Self-Defense training to Eastern North Carolina.
 Things has changed but at the same time things has stayed the same too.

 You should always be looking for a place that you can train that is always keeping it real.
 That is always stepping up to the challenge.
 That is why all of our instructors have had competitive backgrounds in BJJ events and a lot of times Mixed Martial Arts events.
-But at the same time teaching Gracie Brazilian Jiu-jitsu as a self-defense base.
+But at the same time, I teach Grace Brazilian Jiu-jitsu as a base for self-defense.
+You can visit the Martial Arts Rochester MN if you’re looking for the best martial arts school.

 I have seen over the years, where someone has only trained for the sport part of Jiu-Jitsu, and have done really well in those type of formats.
 But have had more problems converting over to other sports like Mixed Martial Arts.